 Salmon burgers are just like ground beef burgers: they can be cooked to varying levels of doneness.
-We suggest a light pink center and opaque edges for medium-rare, but if you prefer your fish cooked all the way through, go for it.
+For medium-rare, cook until the edges are opaque and the burgers have a light pink center, but if you prefer your fish cooked all the way through, go for it.

 Make It Leaner

-Using the grill and omitting the oil to cook the burgers will reduce the calories in each serving by 60 and the fat by 7 grams.
-For an even lower-calorie meal, use the lemon-dill mayo sparingly or replace it with a squeeze of lemon juice.
+Use the grill and omit the oil when cooking the burgers to cut 60 calories and 7 grams of fat per serving.
+Use the lemon-dill mayo sparingly or replace it with a squeeze of lemon juice.
 Reducing the mayo from 1 tablespoon to 1 teaspoon will save you 35 calories and 1 gram of saturated fat per serving.

 Prepare a medium-hot fire in a grill.
 Set the salmon burgers on the grill directly over the heat and cook, turning once, until lightly charred and cooked to the desired doneness, 2 to 5 minutes per side.